herb2k/HPScanner4MacOS/README.md

 Note: File is ~585MB!

 ### 2. Install Image Catpure Support Apps
-Extract Devices.zip, you will have 3 files
+Extract Devices.zip, you will have 3 apps.

 These are apps/plugins that enable the scanner functionality in macOS.